pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 where `resource type`, `command` and `flags` are:

-- `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types.
+- `resource type`: Specifies the resource you want to control. resource types are case-insensitive and there are limited resource types. currently there are only these types of resource types: `task`, `source`, `relay`, `ddl-lock` and `member`

-- `command`: Specifies the operation that you want to perform on one or more resources, for example `create`, `get` , `update` , `delete` , `etc` .
+- `command`: Specifies the operation that you want to perform on one or more resources, for example `create`, `get`, `update`, `delete`, `etc`.

 - `flags`: Specifies optional flags.
-For example, you can use the `--master-addr` flags to specify the address and port of the DM-Master server. note that we **not allow** any non-keyword arguments, all arguments must be specified as this: `--flag value`.
+For example, you can use the `--master-addr` flags to specify the address and port of the DM-Master server.
+Note that we **not allow** any non-keyword arguments, All arguments must be specified as this: `--flag value`.

 ### dmctl commands for Task